mhetrick/hetrickcv/README.md

 ### Gate Junction
 This is an eight-channel gate manipulator that was designed to work quickly with the Analog to Digital, Digital to Analog, and Rotator modules.
 This takes in up to eight gate signals.
 Each gate can be muted and/or inverted.
 The inversion behavior does not turn a positive gate negative.
 Rather, a positive gate will be changed to 0V, while a 0V signal will be changed to +5V.
 In more technical terms, it is a logic inverter.
 As an added convenience, the inputs are normalled together.
 If a cable is not plugged into an input, it will receive the value of the input above it.

+### Gingerbread Chaos
+This is a simpler chaos module than the ones described above.
+Instead of having a dedicated Chaos control, the sound/shape of the map is determined by its initial conditions.
+The initial conditions can be rerolled using the Reseed gate input or button.

+### Mid-Side Converter
+When I made this, I pretty much forgot that VCV's built-in (and polyphonic) Mid-Side module existed, but hey, here's another variation on that.

 ### Min-Max
 This module accepts up to four inputs.
 The Max output is the largest voltage found on the four inputs, while the Min output is the lowest voltage.
 The inputs feed each other from top-to-bottom as an easy way to avoid one of the jacks from being set to a constant 0V.
 However, if you want a constant 0V on one of the jacks (for instance, if you would like to use the Max output as a half-wave rectifier), simply patch the inputs from the bottom up and leave at least the top jack unplugged.